anneKoethke/tagebuch/README.md

-# TagebuchApp with ReactNative + Expo
+# TagebuchApp with ReactNative + Expo CLI

 A simple diary app (prototype) with react native and expo CLI to track your mood. it's filled with dummy data and will become a pure React Native (without Expo) some time soon..